Mohammed Abdullah (Sayyid)

-Background
+Early life

-Born in 1856 in the Sacmadeeqa (Sa'Madeeq) valley in the Haud, Mohammed Abdullah Hassan came from a religiously devout and pastoralist family.
-His father hailed from the Ogaden clan, while his mother belonged to the Dhulbahante, he was raised among Dhulbahante pastoralists.
-His early life was typical of Somali boys, spent between tending livestock in the interior, and occasionally visiting the port city of Berbera with his relatives.

-By the tender age of eleven, Hassan had already memorised the entire Qur'an, showing remarkable promise as a scholar and leader.
-His thirst for knowledge led him to study at Islamic learning centers across Harar, Mogadishu, and Sudan, guided by over seventy teachers.
-In the early 1890s, he made the pilgrimage (Hajj) to Mecca, where he was deeply influenced by ʿAbd al‑Salām al‑Sālih, founder of the Salihiyya Sufi order—a doctrinally strict and reformist movement.
+Mohammed Abdullah Hassan was born in 1856 in the Sacmadeeqa (Sa'Madeeq) valley in the Haud region.
+His family was religious and pastoral, tracing origins from the Ogaden clan on his father's side and Dhulbahante clan on his mother's side.
+He was raised among Dhulbahante pastors, tending livestock and occasionally visiting the port city of Berbera with relatives.
+By the age of eleven, Hassan had already memorised the entire Qur'an, showing remarkable promise as a scholar and leader.
+He later attended Islamic learning centers across Harar, Mogadishu, and Sudan, and was taught by over seventy teachers.

-This puritanical Sufi order shaped his militant and reformist religious outlook, emphasising jihad against foreign influence and a revival of strict Islamic practices.
-Upon returning to Somalia in 1895, Hassan settled in Berbera, where he built a mosque and began preaching against the British colonial presence and Christian missionary activities, which he believed threatened Islam.
-He was particularly incensed by incidents such as Somali children being converted to Christianity and colonial demands for entry permits, which he saw as affronts to Somali autonomy.
+In the early 1890s, he completed the Hajj to Mecca, where he was deeply influenced by ʿAbd al‑Salām al‑Sālih, the founder of the Salihiyya order centered around doctrinally strict and reformist ideas.
+The order shaped his militant and reformist religious outlook, emphasising jihad against foreign influence and a revival of strict Islamic practices.
+Upon his return to Somalia in 1895, Hassan settled in Berbera, where he built a mosque and began preaching against the British colonial presence and Christian missionary activities, which he believed threatened Islam.
+He was particularly incensed by conversion of Somali children to Christianity and colonial demands for entry permits, which he saw as affronts to Somali autonomy.

-In Berbera, the established Qadiriyya tariqa would soon be challenged by the Salihiyya order.
-One of the most prominent Sheikhs of the Salihiyya was Isma'il ibn Ishaq al-Urwayni.
-They criticized the Qadiriyya for tolerating practices they deemed were un-Islamic, such as the consumption of khat (a stimulant plant) and chewing tobacco.
-These critiques directly challenged the Qadiriyya's religious authority and their acceptance of certain cultural practices.

-In 1897, Ḥassan engaged in rigorous theological debates with prominent Qadiriyya sheikhs in Berbera, including Aw Gaas and Xaaji Ibrahim Xirsi, and later Sheikh Madar, the leader of the Somali Qadiriyya.
-These debates focused on religious practices and interpretations, with Ḥassan advocating for the Salihiyya's order's stance against what he saw as the Qadiriyya's laxity.
-The Qadiriyya sheikhs reportedly emerged victorious in these debates, reinforcing their dominance and leading to Ḥassan's refutation by the local religious establishment.
+In Berbera, the established tariqa of Qadiriyya was soon challenged by the Salihiyya order, criticizing the Qadiriyya for tolerating practices they deemed were un-Islamic, such as the consumption of khat (a stimulant plant) and chewing tobacco.
+In 1897, Ḥassan engaged in theological debates with Qadiriyya sheikhs in Berbera, including Aw Gaas, Xaaji Ibrahim Xirsi, and later Sheikh Madar, the leader of the Somali Qadiriyya.
+These debates focused on religious practices and interpretations, with Ḥassan advocating for the Salihiyya's stance against what he saw as the Qadiriyya's laxity.
+The Qadiriyya sheikhs reportedly emerged victorious in these debates, reinforcing their dominance and tarnishing Ḥassan's reputation in the eyes of local religious establishments.
 Both sides accused each other of heresy, deepening the rift between the two orders.